p2rkw/xf86-input-mtrack/README.md

 driver uses the slotted multitouch protocol.
 For more information on the protocol see the [kernel documentation][1].

-This driver is compatible with Xorg server versions 1.7, 1.8, and 1.10.
+This driver is compatible with Xorg server versions 1.7 to 1.12.
 It requires the [mtdev][4] library to operate.

 License
 -------